 Rivers naturally move sediments and other small particles of algae or detritus downstream.
 High concentrations of materials in the water can create murky "dust storm" conditions and may impact conditions for aquatic life.
 Under chronically high "dust storm" conditions, sunlight doesn't travel as deep into the water.
-Thus, aquatic plants may not receive enough sunlight to conduct photosynthesis and aquatic predators may not be able to see well enough to capture prey.
-Percent fines is an estimate of the portion of the riverbed comprised of small sediments (≤ 2 mm in diameter).
-Fines, or "muck", that settle out of the storm onto the riverbed can become so abundant that they smother aquatic life and habitat.
+Thus, aquatic plants may not receive enough sunlight to conduct photosynthesis, and aquatic predators may not be able to see well enough to capture prey.

+Percent fines is an estimate of the portion of the riverbed comprised of small sediments (≤2 mm in diameter).
+Fines, or "muck," that settle out of the storm onto the riverbed can become so abundant that they smother aquatic life and habitat.
 ADEQ does not have a standard for rivers dominated by effluent.
+This assement uses the reference value for warmwater rivers, <50%.